appliedblockchain/ab-website/README.md

 #### Section header

-The `sectionHeader` is a built-in component, to ensure styling consistency.
+The `section-header` is a built-in component, to ensure styling consistency.
 Here are its properties.

 | Prop | Value | Description |
 | --- | --- |